-Tam-awan Village is one of Baguio City’s nice attractions, having been created only in 1998 by the Chanum Foundation.
-The Village was located on the outskirts of the city, an artist’s haven.
+Tam-awan Village is one of Baguio City’s nice attractions, created by the Chanum Foundation in 1998.
+The Village which is an artist’s haven is located on the outskirts of the city.
 Getting there may be a little tricky but we’d never regretted.

 The octagonal Luccong hut (or binayon) for aristocrats

 The different native huts and other areas were used for workshops and exhibits.
-The Tanawan Village is also a good place to purchase a painting or drawing by one of the many well-known artists who have their artwork on display.
+The Tam-awan Village, Baguio City is also a good place to purchase a painting or drawing by one of the many well-known artists who have their artwork displayed at the place.

 yours truly sitting at the front door of the Luccong Hut

-Tam-awan in the local idiom means “vantage point,” an apt name for a colony of Cordillera Huts that sit on a hillside that affords visitors a magnificent view of the South China Sea on a clear day.
-Getting around was quite difficult because it was raining during our visit and the ground were wet and quite slippery.
+Tam-awan in the local idiom means “vantage point,” an appropriate name for a collection of Cordillera Huts that sit on a hillside that affords visitors a magnificent view of the South China Sea on a clear day.
+Getting around was quite difficult because it was raining during our visit and the ground was wet and quite slippery.

-The Chanum Foundation, Inc., started reconstructing Ifugao houses in Baguio with the intention of recreating a native village accessible to those who have not had the opportunity to explore the different parts of the vast Cordillera region in the Philippines, laying the houses out just like a traditional Cordillera village.
-Tam-awan Village is also a venue for art exhibits, workshops and other activities that showcase the rich cultural heritage of the Cordillera people.
+The Chanum Foundation, Inc., started reconstructing Ifugao houses in Baguio with the goal of recreating a Cordillera village accessible to those who have not had the chance to discover the different parts of the huge Cordillera region in the Philippines.
+Bringing together the houses out just like a traditional Cordillera village is the main idea of the place.
+Tam-awan Village is also a good place for art exhibits, workshops, and other creative endeavors that showcase the rich cultural heritage of the Cordillera people.

 Inside the Luccong Hut.
-Mattress were provided for those who would like to occupy the hut
+The mattress will be provided for those who would like to occupy the hut

 It is easy if you will rent a car and drivers would definitely know how to bring you there.

 By car — from Burnham Park: take Harrison Road and go up Abanao Road and proceed to Naguilian Road.
 From Naguilian, turn right to Quezon Hill Road 2, which connects to Tacay Road.
-On Tacay Road, keep going straught till you reach a fork in the road, Take the road on the left and keep going until you reach Tam-Awan Village
+On Tacay Road, keep going straight until you reach a fork in the road, Take the road on the left and keep going until you reach the place

 By taxi cab — just tell the driver to take you to Tam-awan Village, Pinsao Proper.
 All cabbies know where this visitor attraction is located.